pretix/pretix/doc/api/resources/questions.rst

    :param event: The ``slug`` field of the event to modify
    :param id: The ``id`` field of the question to modify
    :statuscode 200: no error
-   :statuscode 400: The item could not be modified due to invalid submitted data
+   :statuscode 400: The question could not be modified due to invalid submitted data
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to change this resource.